What Are Sweden’s Household Examination Records (Husförhörslängder)?

 In the 1600s, the Swedish Government was no different from many other places globally; they wanted to find a way to expand their reach and influence.
 About 150 years, early in 1492, Columbus sailed and discovered America.
 Now ships were traveling all around the world trading in goods.

 The Mantals tax started in 1625 with the Kvarntullsmantalslängder tax.
 The Kvarntullsmantalslängder, or Kvarntull tax, was a tax on the milled grain.
-The idea was that every time a farmer would bring in the mill to be ground at the mill, then the government would take a certain percent of the ground mill as tax.
+The idea was that every time a farmer brought in the mill to be ground at the mill, the government would take a certain percentage of the ground mill as a tax.

 To get around the tax, the farmers started to use a hand mill to grind their grain.
 The government outlawed these hand mills in 1627.